 Best Chase Business Credit Card: Ink Business Preferred

 All three Ink Business cards fall under the Chase 5/24 rule.
-The Ink Business Preferred℠ Credit Card has the most valuable Ultimate Rewards signup bonus.
-You get 80,000 bonus Ultimate Rewards worth $1,000 by spending $5,000 in the first three months.
+The Ink Business Preferred® Credit Card has the most valuable Ultimate Rewards signup bonus.
+You get a 100,000 bonus Ultimate Rewards worth $1,250 by spending $15,000 in the first three months.